bugnificent/jmeter-test/README.md

 ---

 This section describes how to monitor JMeter itself using JMX (Java Management Extensions).
 This allows you to gather performance metrics and other information about JMeter's operation.
+Refer to the JMeter documentation for more details.
+Or you can just simply run from your JMeter app.

 **Prerequisites:**